petelah/Stock-Portfolio-Tracker/README.md

 ## Release History

+* 0.2.6
+    * CHANGE: Refactoring to be more modular between GUI and class's.
+    * ADD: About page.
+* 0.2.4
+    * CHANGE: Docstring formatting.
+    * ADD: Tests for verification.
 * 0.2.2
     * FIX: Added a little solution to run even if the terminal height and width isn't right.
     You will just need to resize it out instead.